 3. Reduce Customer Hold Times

 The best thing you can do to deliver the best service is reducing customer hold times.
 Meaning that your agents must be able to work faster.
 Provide them with quick access to the customer database as well as to the support team.
-This can be easily achieved if you use EQUIP Call Center Management System.
+This can easily achieved if you use EQUIP Call Center Management System.

 4. Equip Your Agents with Robust Call Center Technology

 The call center management system makes it easy for agents to navigate calls to the relevant support admins.
 Agents can automatically convert calls to tickets and set up priorities based on severity levels.
-Each call can be logged to help agents evaluate their services.
+Each call can log to help agents evaluate their services.
 The call durations will be recorded automatically so that you can find out the average handling time (Average Handle Time).

 With a call center management system, customer data is stored properly so your agents can identify customers more quickly.
 You can also set up policies, including the maximum call duration, maximum latency, and maximum customer hold times.
 This will help your agents manage their time better.